Mathkute/DLX/README.md

                      one of first nshapes entries is 1 for the shape the others 0, then a number of ones to represent the position of the squares on the board

+TODO: optimisation: to turn the search() from recursive call to inline; to use more simple data structures like in the article (just arrays).
 TODO: add test files; add generation code for the pentominoes; to do a graphical interface, or generate images.